dsi-clinic/the-clinic/README.md

 1. Data chain of ownership
     -- Data should have an obvious chain from source to result

-Level 1: Bare minimum.
+Requirements
 ---
 1. Docker / Dockerfile:
     * There should be a dockerfile and instructions on how to run the code in the main README file.
     * All code should be run via docker.
     * The Dockerfile should use a `requirements.txt` to manage modules and should have versions on all modules.
     * There should be _no_ conda / pyenv etc.
-    * NOTE: in the case that the code is being run on the AI or DSI cluster, docker can be avoided.
+    * NOTE: in the case that the code is being run on the AI or DSI cluster, docker does not need to be used.
 1. Directory structure and naming should be obvious and easy to understand.
 1. There should be no secrets or API Keys in the repo.
 1. There should be no hard-coded paths.